Constipation in Dogs

 How is constipation treated?

-Most cases of constipation are relatively easy to treat.
+Most cases of constipation are relatively easy to treat if caught in the early stages.
 The first step is to loosen or remove the impacted, hardened fecal matter.
-Removal may be accomplished through the use of one or a combination of therapies, including enemas, manual removal, and medications.
-Medications such as dioctyl sodium sulfosuccinate (DSS) (brand name Ducosate®) or lactulose (brand names: Cephulac®, Kristalose®, Generlac®, Constulose®, Enulose®) are commonly prescribed.
-In cases where stimulant laxatives are required, drugs such as cisapride (brand names: Prepulsid®, Propulsid®) or tegaserod, may be recommended.
+Removal may be accomplished using one or a combination of therapies, including enemas, manual removal, and medications.
+Laxatives such as dioctyl sodium sulfosuccinate (DSS), or polyethylene glycol (PEG) 3350 are commonly prescribed.
+In cases where an intestinal stimulant, such as cisapride, is required, an obstruction must first be ruled out.

 What is the expected outcome for constipation?